 While waiting for the patient to be ready, it is during this time that the nurse will prepare the surgery theatre/table, surgery kits and anaesthetic machine.
 The nature of the procedure will determine which surgical theatre is used (i.e. if orthopaedic surgery – the main sterile theatre) and which surgery kits are required.

 The next step is to check the anaesthetic machine.
 The patient's size will determine whether a rebreathing or non-rebreathing circuit is required – this will need to be adjusted accordingly.
 The nurse will also ensure adequate oxygen and anaesthetic (e.g. Isoflurane) levels.
-The nurse will also check that the monitoring tools are ready – pulse oximeter (checks oxygen levels of the patient), capnograph (checks carbon dioxide levels), blood pressure, respiration counter (See photos attached of one of our anaesthetic machine setups).
+The nurse will also check that the monitoring tools are ready – pulse oximeter (checks oxygen levels of the patient), capnograph (checks carbon dioxide levels), blood pressure, and respiration counter (See photos attached of one of our anaesthetic machine setups).
 Ultimately, it is the responsibility of the veterinarian to ensure that the machine is working appropriately.
 Still, the nurse will liaise with the veterinarian if there are any concerns or questions.

 #4 – Intubation and Surgery Time!